 After the meal, you’ll embark with a basket full of truffles and countless recipes to try, but not before a brief stop in the historic town of Assisi before returning to the comforts of your suite at Rome Cavalieri, where you can continue to sample Italian cuisine at the hotel’s rooftop restaurant La Pergola, considered one of the top four restaurants in Italy.

-La Pergola, from chef Heinz Beck, is the only hotel in Italy to boast a Michelin-rated three star restaurant, and offers panoramic views of Rome.
+La Pergola, from chef Heinz Beck, is the only restaurant in Rome to hold three Michelin stars, and offers panoramic views of the city.

 The journey is a great mix of all that makes visiting Rome and Italy so enchanting: landscape, food, family and history.